 Frequently asked questions

-In my opinion, the best cucumbers to use are the long continental cucumbers.
-They are also known as telegraph, English, and continental cucumbers.
-But any fresh cucumbers will work in this recipe.
-Just make sure the cucumber is firm.
+In my opinion, the best cucumbers for pickling are the long continental cucumbers, also known as telegraph, English, or continental cucumbers.
+However, you can use any fresh regular cucumber

 Many people deseed cucumbers, I don't.
 I find it to be a waste of vegetables.
 But if you prefer to deseed it, just cut the cucumber in half, lengthwise.
 Using a teaspoon simply run a spoon down the length of the cucumber, allowing the gentle curve of the spoon to remove all of the seeds as you go.
 Here is an excellent blog post on how to deseed a cucumber